thereviewindex/pagination/README.md

 - npm install

 ### to sync changes to this fork into project
-- make changes and push to forked repo (make sure build/lib files, if updated are pushed)
+- make changes, 'npm run compile' and push to forked repo (make sure build/lib files, if updated are pushed)
 - goto project and remove rc-pagination from node_modules
 - add "rc-pagination": "https://github.com/thereviewindex/pagination/tarball/master" to package.json
 - npm install